IBM/monitor-sagemaker-models-with-watson-openscale/README.md

 This step requires Cloud Object Storage credentials.
 You can generate one by referring to this [link.](https://www.ibm.com/docs/en/app-connect/containers_cd?topic=type-cloud-object-storage-s3-account-details)

-Navigate to the [link](https://aiopenscale.cloud.ibm.com/aiopenscale/insights/357fc90a-5d8f-4a51-8fb5-734aa84b2b86/) to view the different metrics like Fairness, Quality, Drift etc on the SageMaker endpoint.
+Navigate to the [Watson OpenScale Dashboard](https://aiopenscale.cloud.ibm.com/aiopenscale/insights/357fc90a-5d8f-4a51-8fb5-734aa84b2b86/) to view the different metrics like Fairness, Quality, Drift etc on the SageMaker endpoint.
 The Fairness & Quality monitoring has been setup using the Watson Studio notebook from step 7.

 Click on Linear Learner SageMaker model in Open Scale canvas which was imported into Watson Open Scale programmatically using the notebooks from steps 6 & 7.